 I am a graduate student in the Department of Philosophy at Washington University in St. Louis.
-I am primarily interested in metaphysics and ancient and medieval Aristotelianism.
-Prior to coming to Wash U, I earned an MA from the University of Missouri - St. Louis, and a BS from Rockhurst University in Kansas City, Missouri.
+I am interested primarily in metaphysics, philosophy of religion, and ancient and medieval Aristotelianism.
+I earned an MA from the University of Missouri - St. Louis, and a BS from Rockhurst University in Kansas City, Missouri.
 My MA thesis focused on the ontology of artifacts.
-I found thinking about artifacts was a great way to think about substances--things I find much more interesting than hammers and chairs.
+Thinking about artifacts was a great way to think about substances, things I find much more interesting than hammers and chairs.
 I also like to think about the nature of dispositions, laws of nature, modality, the ultimate constitution of matter, and the history and philosophical merits of Hylomorphism.

 Here is my CV.